 Mission, Vision, and Value

 Founded in New York in 2013, Korea Art Forum (KAF) is an independent non-profit organization led by artists, scholars, and peacemakers with the mission of bridging the world through art.
-KAF aims to dismantle sources of inequality and exclusivity present in the contemporary art field while at the same time building an aesthetic framework conducive to a fair, just, and peaceful world of coexistence, cooperation, and co-prosperity.
+KAF aims to dismantle sources of inequality and exclusivity present in the contemporary art field while at the same time building an aesthetic framework conducive to a fair, just, and peaceful world of coexistence, cooperation, and shared prosperity.

 With the vision of discovering the conditions of contemporary art conducive to the betterment of society, KAF supports thought-provoking public initiatives, exploring critical issues and creative resolutions related to the geopolitical, economic, historical, and cultural boundaries of a divided landscape, with particular focus on the division of the Korean peninsula.